-Use the latency-based routing policy when there are multiple resources performing the same function and Route 53 needs to be configured to respond to the DNS queries with the resources that provide the fastest response with lowest latency
+- Latency-based routing policy can be used when there are multiple resources performing the same function and Route 53 needs to be configured to respond to the DNS queries with the resources that provide the fastest response with lowest latency

 Failover Routing Policy

 - Failover routing policy allows active-passive failover configuration, in which one resource takes all traffic when it’s available and the other resource takes all traffic when the first resource isn’t available.

 - Route 53 health checking agents will monitor each location/endpoint of the application to determine the availability.

 - Failover routing policy is applicable for Public hosted zones only

 - Geolocation routing policy enables Route 53 to respond to DNS queries based on the geographic location of the users i.e. location from which the DNS queries originate